-- Never place a rear-facing child restraint in front of an air bag.
-A deploying passenger front air bag can cause death or serious injury to a child 12 years or younger, including a child in a rear-facing child restraint. - Only use a rear-facing child restraint in the rear seat of a vehicle with a rear seat.
+• Never place a rear-facing child restraint in front of an air bag.
+A deploying passenger front air bag can cause death or serious injury to a child 12 years or younger, including a child in a rear-facing child restraint. • Never install a rear-facing child restraint in the front seat of a vehicle.
+Only use a rear-facing child restraint in the rear seat.
+If the vehicle does not have a rear seat, do not transport a rear-facing child restraint in that vehicle.